 Do you remember the phenomenally successful campaign, the ALS Ice Bucket Challenge from four years ago?
 The viral, crowd sourced fundraising campaign – which, according to the national chapter of the ALS Association, raised an astonishing $115 million during a six week period – is a newsmaker once again.

-Researchers – funded by the ALS Association, through ALS Ice Bucket Challenge donations have identified a gene that contributes to ALS.
+Researchers – funded by the ALS Association, through ALS Ice Bucket Challenge (IBC) donations have identified a gene that contributes to ALS.
 According to the national organization it’s the third research breakthrough made possible from the fundraising success of the Ice Bucket Challenge.

-When more than 17 million ALS Ice Challenge Bucket videos flooded Facebook the summer of 2014 participants were not only having fun.
+When more than 17 million ALS IBC videos flooded Facebook the summer of 2014 participants were not only having fun.
 They – along with the 440 million people who viewed the videos 10 billion times – knew participating would make a difference in the important work of the ALS Association (the only national non profit fighting Lou Gehrig’s Disease on every front).
 How wonderful such positive outcomes came so fast!

 It’s a great example of building on fundraising successes and keeping the momentum around and commitment to a cause moving forward!
 What lessons can your organization learn?
 Can you think of another successful online giving or crowdfunding campaign to share with our readers?